Cart 0

 Jeff Fullelove.png

-Jeffrey Fullelove - Board Vice Chair
+Jeffrey Fullelove - Board Chair

 Jeff (Masters of Transformational Development) has long history of working in Myanmar.
 Since 2006 he’s headed Pink Jade Educational Fund building schools and supporting students in Myanmar’s remote communities.